grafana/mimir/docs/sources/operators-guide/getting-started/_index.md

 # Getting started with Grafana Mimir

-On this page, we provide two different options to getting started with Grafana Mimir.
-The written tutorial provides a series of imperative commands to start a single Mimir process.
-Our second tutorial, in video form, uses docker-compose to declaratively deploy multiple Mimir processes.
+There are two different options for getting started with Grafana Mimir:

+- The written tutorial provides a series of imperative commands to start a single Mimir process.
+- The visual tutorial (in the form of a video) uses `docker-compose` to declaratively deploy multiple Mimir processes.

 {{< vimeo 691947043 >}}

 <br/>

 The written instructions focus on deploying Grafana Mimir as a [monolith]({{< relref "../architecture/deployment-modes/index.md#monolithic-mode" >}}), which is designed for users getting started with the project.
-For more information about the different ways to deploy Grafana Mimir, refer to [Deployment Modes]({{< relref "../architecture/deployment-modes/index.md" >}}).
+For more information about the different ways to deploy Grafana Mimir, refer to [Grafana Mimir deployment modes]({{< relref "../architecture/deployment-modes/index.md" >}}).

 ## Before you begin